sparkflows/sparkflows-docs/docs/quick-start/02-create-workflow.rst

 At at highlevel,creating a workflow involves the following steps:

-- *Go to Application Page where you want to create the workflow*
+- *Open the Application where you want to create your workflow*
-- *Go to Workflow Listings Page*
+- *Click on "Workflows" tab*
-- *Click on Create New Workflow to go to the Workflow Designer Page*
+- *Click on "Create" button and choose the kind of workflow you want to create*
-- *Click on the processors on the left hand side pane to create them in the Workflow Canvas*
+- *Click on the processors on the left hand side pane to add them in the Workflow Canvas*
-- *Connect the processors to route data from one processor to another*
+- *Configure and connect the processors to route data from one processor to another*
 - *Name the workflow and save it*

 Go to Application Page